| |

 Solar

-- The New Independent Home: People and Houses That Harvest the Sun,
+The New Independent Home: People and

-by Potts, Michael, Chelsea Green Publishing Company, 1999, Paperback,
+Michael, Chelsea Green Publishing Company,

-- Revised and expanded.
+Revised and expanded.
 Because of its impact in bringing the almost

 unknown promise of solar energy to thousands of readers, one longtime